ClementTsang/Transcripter/README.md

 A submodule from v1.3.0 of [the STT repo](https://github.com/coqui-ai/STT) is also included in the repo - the main important part is the [.NET library](https://github.com/coqui-ai/STT/tree/main/native_client/dotnet) portion of the repo.

-The English language model used for speech-to-text is also from STT (English, 1.0.0).
-This can be found inside the `TranscripterLib` portion of the repo [here](./TranscripterLib/model/).
+The English language model and scorer used for speech-to-text is also from STT (English, 1.0.0).
+This can be found inside the `TranscripterLib` portion of the repo [here](./TranscripterLib/model), and the model/scorer itself can be found from Coqui's website [here](https://coqui.ai/english/coqui/v1.0.0-huge-vocab).

 ## Motivation